 Required Conduct

-Employees and independent contractors who drive vehicles while involved in Company business activities must have valid, current driver licenses for the class(es) of vehicle that they are assigned to drive.
+Employees who drive vehicles while involved in Company business activities must have valid, current driver licenses for the class(es) of vehicle that they are assigned to drive.

-Drivers must obey traffic rules and Department of Transportation regulations at all times.
-Employees cited for traffic violations while on Company business will be subject to disciplinary action in accordance with ADT contracts and personnel policy and procedures.
-Independent contractors cited for traffic violations while on ADT business will be subject to legal action in accordance with the terms of their contracts.
+Drivers must be able to drive safely and must obey all applicable traffic rules and Department of Transportation regulations at all times.
+Employees who drive unsafely, or who violate these safety rules and are cited for traffic violations while on Company business, will be subject to disciplinary action ..

 Seat belts must be worn at all times by any person driving or riding in a vehicle while on Company business.
 Company encourages all employees and their families to wear seat belts at all times when driving on personal time.

-Employees who drive their personal vehicles on Company business must provide proof of current vehicle insurance to Company management prior to operating such vehicles on Company business.
+Employees who drive their personal vehicles on Company business must provide proof of current and sufficient vehicle insurance to Company management prior to operating such vehicles on Company business.

 Employees exposed to vehicle traffic at client sites must wear high-visibility warning vests.
 Measures must be put in place to route traffic away from or safely around parked vehicles and work activities at curbside.
-This includes placing traffic barriers, traffic cones, and/or high-visibility warning signs.
+This may include placing traffic barriers, traffic cones, high-visibility warning signs, and/or the use of spotters or flaggers.

 Prohibited Activities